campolloram/my-notes/linux/linux_concepts.md

 - **/usr/** -> Contains files related to users such as application files and related library files ("usr" is an acronym that stands for UNIX system resources).

-- **/var/** -> (as in "variable") holds files and directories that are constantly changing such as printer spools and log files
+- **/var/** -> (as in "variable") holds files and directories that are constantly changing such as printer spools and log files.